 The meal plan consists primarily of carb-free sources of fat and protein including: meat, seafood, eggs, oils, butter, nuts, seeds and cheese.
 Because the amount of carbohydrates is so limited, only certain low-carb fruits and veggies are recommended such as asparagus, cauliflower, dark green leafy veggies, berries, lemons and avocados.
 All grains are avoided.
-If flour is used, it should be nut-based such as almond flour or coconut flour which is lower in carbs.
+If flour is used, it would be nut-based such as almond flour or coconut flour because it is lower in carbs.
 Even nuts that have small amounts of carb (such as cashews or pistachios) are avoided.
 No alcohol.
 One can find many food lists online for more detail.

 Is it effective?

 There are a number of published research studies showing that the diet can be helpful in lowering weight and lowering blood glucose levels (in people with diabetes).
 However, these studies often have a larger drop-out rate (meaning most people can’t stick with a diet like this for long).
 No research has been carried out for more than a year.
 If this is something you want to try for a few months, there may be no harm, but it’s best to talk with your doctor and dietitian – especially if you have diabetes.